-The Company's graphite properties include the Geuman flake graphite prospects in South Korea.
-During the three- and nine-months ending September 30, 2024, no field exploration was undertaken.
+The Company's remaining graphite property is Geuman flake graphite prospects in South Korea.
+During the year ending December 31, 2024, no field exploration was undertaken.
+By year-end 2024 BMR's concession holding was limited to 3 concessions.
+Plans call for a relinquishment of the remaining tenure and shutdown of South Korean Exploration efforts.
 Expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the domestic BMR corporate entity that holds the concessions.
+During the year-ended December 31, 2024, the Company wrote-down the value of its South Korean Exploration assets by \$2.4MM to nil.